Longtime gold bashers are gloating over the precious metal’s recent price slump. Gold prices have declined more than 10% in the first quarter of 2021.

 There is no denying that Bitcoin has gained tremendous market value in recent years.
 It recently surpassed $1 trillion in total capitalization.

-But barely ten years old, cryptocurrencies are much more volatile than gold and have nowhere near its historical track record of maintaining value.
-Bitcoin could conceivably be worthless in a few years’ time if new technologies supplant it.
+But barely ten years old, cryptocurrencies are much more volatile than gold and have nowhere near their historical track record of maintaining value.
+Bitcoin could conceivably be worthless in a few years if new technologies supplant it.

 Gold, on the other hand, is a basic element that can’t be digitally replicated or replaced.
 And it still functions without a computer or when the power goes out.

 Gold has been valued and used as money for thousands of years.
 And central banks today are steadily accumulating gold.

 Unlike a fiat currency, gold’s value can never be hyperinflated away.
 Unlike a bond, it can never default.
 And unlike a publicly traded company, it can never go bankrupt.